‘Books are good enough in their own way, but they are a mighty bloodless substitute for real life’.

 Francis has always used books to hide from reality and help him forget the brutalities of his Victorian upbringing, but a family accident forces him to face real life.
 The seeds of tragedy have been sown long ago; a violent outcome is inevitable.

-Hardy’s one man “The Trials of Galileo” by Nic Young received five star reviews in Edinburgh Fringe, is also performing at Rotunda Squeak - Brighton Fringe 2022.
+Hardy’s one man 'The Trials of Galileo' by Nic Young, which received five star reviews in Edinburgh Fringe, is also performing at Rotunda Squeak - Brighton Fringe 2022.

 ★★★★1/2 Bouquets & Brickbats

 'Unexpected and thoroughly intriguing.'

 'Clever and well-conceived'

 Written by Simon Brett

 Presented by Hint of Lime Productions

 £12 / £10 Concession